 - Ask about Their General and Specific Experience

 Hiring a lawyer with experience practicing personal injury law is vital to ensuring your case is handled properly, especially if you have suffered a life-altering injury.
 Personal injury is a unique area of the law, and it takes time and experience for a lawyer to develop the skills needed to help you access the right recovery resources and move your claim through the process to achieve the best result possible based on the facts in your case.
 Your lawyer should have a strong reputation, and a track record of helping seriously injured people get fair compensation.
-You will also want to take your lawyer’s expertise into account.
-As noted above, don’t hesitate to ask the lawyer how long they’ve been practicing personal injury law and whether they have specific experience with cases like yours.
+A personal injury lawyer’s skill and ability generally improves with experience handling different types of injury cases.
+As noted above, don’t hesitate to ask the lawyer how long they’ve been practicing personal injury law, whether they have specific experience with cases like yours, and what the outcomes were.
 These questions are expected, and a lawyer should be willing to answer.
 This will provide further insight into their knowledge of personal injury law in general and cases like yours in particular.

 - How do they Communicate with You?